stated-tech/Grants-Program/applications/root.md

 We introduce a **weighted/ranked voting system** to help people participate in on-chain governance equally, no matter how many tokens they hold.

-[This document](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) is our _proof of concept_ Google docs hack for building a preferendum pallet, which will act as an easy on-ramp for contributors to take part in on-chain governance via proxy accounts.
+[This document](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) is our _proof of concept_ Google docs hack for building a preferendum pallet, which will act as an easy on-ramp for contributors to take part in on-chain governance.

-- *As a proposer*, I can create a **draft** with as much or as little information as I am able, using whatever titles / headings / structures or even in the future mediums (code/text/gif/image/video etc).

-- *As a participant*, I can join an optimistic org, create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.
+### User Stories

+#### Phase 1: Draft Creation / Writing Part

+Phase 1 has an Optimistic quorum.

+#### User Story 1

+As a team member, I want to propose a Preferendum draft so that other team members can view it, suggest changes, and collaborate to refine it.

+##### Acceptance Criteria

+- The draft is published to IPFS.
+- The draft hash is recorded on chain.
+- All team members can access and suggest changes to the draft.

+#### User Story 2

+As a team member, I want to join the Preferendum team so that I can contribute to the team's vision and ideas.

+##### Acceptance Criteria

+- The process for joining the Preferendum team is transparent and auditable.
+- The Preferendum team membership is accessible to everyone.

+#### User Story 3

+As a team member, I want to collaborate on a Preferendum draft so that it can be refined and improved.

+##### Acceptance Criteria

+- All team members can view and suggest alternatives to the draft.
+- Suggestions and changes can be tracked and reverted if necessary.
+- Each version of the draft is published to IPFS and recorded on chain.

+#### User Story 4

+As a team member, I want to propose a veto to an alternative so that I can voice my opposition to a proposal that I believe is not in the team's best interest.

+##### Acceptance Criteria

+- All team members can propose a veto to a Preferendum proposal.
+- The veto proposal is transparent and auditable.
+- An optimistic Quorum must approve the deletion of any alternative or subject.
+- The final decision regarding the proposal is recorded on chain and automatically updated.

+#### User Story 5

+As a team member, I feel that we're ready to send the proposal to vote so I propose to send the proposal to the voting phase.

+##### Acceptance Criteria

+- Pessimistic quorum must be reached to start the voting phase
+- The hash of the proposal is sent to the voting phase and stored on IPFS

+### Phase 2: Preferendum Voting

+#### User Story 6

+As a team member, I want to vote on Preferendum proposals so that I can help determine which proposal will be submitted to the treasury for consideration.

+##### Acceptance Criteria

+- All team members can view and vote on Preferendum proposals.
+- The voting process is transparent and auditable.
+- The final Preferendum proposal is recorded on chain.

+### Phase 3: Treasury Submission

+#### User Story 7

+As a team member, I want to submit a Preferendum proposal to the treasury for consideration so that the team's vision and ideas can be implemented.

+##### Acceptance Criteria

+- The Preferendum proposal is recorded on chain.
+- The Preferendum proposal is submitted to the treasury for consideration.
+- The Preferendum proposal can be tracked and audited throughout the treasury submission process.

+#### Quorum

+A pessimistic Quorum must be reached to finish this phase.

+### General

+#### User Story 8

+As a Preferendum team member, I want to access Preferendum proposals and voting from any device so that I can participate in the team's decision-making process at any time.

+##### Acceptance Criteria

+- The Preferendum platform is accessible from any device with internet access.
+- The platform is user-friendly and easy to navigate.
+- The platform is secure and reliable.

-- Each Optimistic Org is setup with a Quorum that is set up by the proposer and can be changed by voting.
+**Each Optimistic Org is setup with a Quorum that is set up by the proposer and can be changed by voting.**

 Suddenly we can open up proposals as **economic opportunities** for anyone to review/improve/iterate proposals and indeed the projects themselves by delegating voting power to these projects.